Matthew Hayes, Ph.D.

 Librarian for Japanese Studies and Asian American Studies

-Matthew Hayes is the Librarian for Japanese Studies and Asian American Studies in the International and Area Studies (IAS) Department.
-His work includes research consultations, library instruction, collections management, and web-based guides.
-He is an active member of several professional organizations, including the Council on East Asian Libraries (CEAL) and the Association for Asian Studies (AAS), and is actively involved with Duke's Asia/Pacific Studies Institute (APSI) and the Department of Asian and Middle Eastern Studies (AMES).
-Matthew earned a Bachelor's degree in Religious Studies and a Master's degree in Asian Studies at the University of Oregon.
-He completed his Ph.D. in Asian Languages and Cultures at UCLA with a focus on early modern Japanese Buddhism.
-His current research investigates processes of ritual learning among laity and monastics from the Edo period (1603-1868) through mid-Meiji period (1868-1912), with a narrow focus on both scholastic and hymnal practices surrounding ceremonial lectures (kōshiki 講式).
+Matthew Hayes is the Librarian for Japanese Studies and Asian American Studies in the Global Studies Department.
+His work includes research consultations, instruction, collections management, and web-based guides.
+He is an active member of several professional organizations and centers, including the Council on East Asian Libraries (CEAL) and the Association for Asian Studies (AAS), and is actively involved with Duke's Asia/Pacific Studies Institute (APSI) and Departments of Religious Studies and Asian and Middle Eastern Studies (AMES).
+He has served on several committes in the North American Coordinating Council of Japanese Library Resources (NCC).

 Top Research Guides